+1

-- 1. If you want your child to participate in the puberty lessons described on the attached list, you do not need to return this form. - 2.
-If you want your child to be excused from some or all of the puberty lessons this year, please:
+1. If you want your child to participate in the puberty lessons described on the attached list, you do not need to return this form.

+2. If you want your child to be excused from some or all of the puberty lessons this year, please:

 Initial here and complete this form

-- Circle the lessons on the attached curriculum outline that you want your child to "opt out." (will be provided by teacher) - 3.
-If you want your child to be excused from all the puberty lessons this school year and all sex education each year hereafter, please:
+Circle the lessons on the attached curriculum outline that you want your child to "opt out." (will be provide by teacher)

+3. If you want your child to be excused from all the puberty lessons this school year and all sex education eacy year hereafter , please:

 initial here and complete this form

+Date:

 Student Name:

 Address:

-School Name:
+School Name: \\\\\